 Recent research papers by Roger B. Myerson

-(July 2012) coauthored with Jörgen Weibull
+(revised Nov.
+2014) coauthored with Jörgen Weibull

 When people recurrently interact in familiar settings, social conventions may develop so that people tend to disregard alternatives outside the conventional norm.
 For rational players to usually restrict attention to a block of strategies, no player should prefer to deviate from the block when others are likely to act rationally and conventionally inside it.
 We explore concepts that formalize this idea for finite normal-form games.
 Settled equilibria are Nash equilibria with support in a minimal block that can be conventionally accepted in such a sense.
 This refinement has cutting power in many games and excludes mixed equilibria of simple coordination games.
 We prove general existence of settled equilibria that are proper and thus induce sequential equilibria in all extensive-form games with the given normal form.
 We also provide a psychological micro-model that leads to proper equilibrium. [notes]

 MORAL HAZARD IN HIGH OFFICE AND THE DYNAMICS OF ARISTOCRACY (revised Dec.
 2014)